 We define materiality as the magnitude of misstatement in the financial statements that makes it probable that the economic decisions of a reasonably knowledgeable person would be changed or influenced.
-We use materiality both in planning the scope of our audit and in evaluating the results of our work.
+We use materiality both in planning the scope of our audit work and in evaluating the results of our work.

+MIDDLEFIELD CANADIAN INCOME - GBP PC (THE "FUND"), A CELL OF MIDDLEFIELD CANADIAN INCOME PCC

+Based on our professional judgement, we determined materiality for the financial statements as a whole as follows:

+Materiality £1,171,000 (2015: £936,000)

-We determined materiality for the Fund to be £936,000 (2014: £1,124,000), which is approximately 1% (2014: 1%) of the Net Asset Value of the Fund.
+Basis for determining materiality We determined materiality for the Fund, which is approximately 1%

+(2015: 1%) of the Net Asset Value of the Fund.

+Rationale for the benchmark applied

 The reason for using Net Asset Value is that this is the key performance indicator for investments in the Fund.

-We agreed with the Audit Committee that we would report to the Committee all audit differences in excess of £18,000 (2014: £22,500), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
-We also report to the Audit Committee any significant disclosure matters that we identify when assessing the overall presentation of the financial statements.
-We confirmed to the Audit Committee that we had no significant misstatement and disclosure matters to report.
+We agreed with the Audit Committee that we would report to the Committee all audit differences in excess of £23,000 (2015: £18,000), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+We also report to the Audit Committee on disclosure matters that we identified when assessing the overall presentation of the financial statements.